Fuyy11/Emotional-Intelligence-Job-Satisfaction-Leadership-Effectiveness-12435011/README.md

 ## Brief Description

-    This study examines the impact of leaders' emotional intelligence on employee\
+    This study explores the impact of leaders’ emotional intelligence on
-job satisfaction, with leadership effectiveness as a mediating factor.\
+employee job satisfaction, with leadership effectiveness as a mediating factor.
-Using a cross-sectional survey of 232 participants, the findings reveal that\
+Using a cross-sectional survey of 232 participants, the research highlights the
-leaders’ emotional intelligence positively influences both leadership\
-effectiveness and job satisfaction.
-Additionally, leadership effectiveness\
-partially mediates this relationship.
-These insights highlight the importance\
-of emotional intelligence in leadership for improving job satisfaction and\
+role of emotional intelligence in enhancing leadership effectiveness and job
-organizational effectiveness.
+satisfaction, emphasizing its importance for organizational success.

 ## Research Design